OpenComs/docs/docs/analog/technical-details.md

 ## Power supply
-Opencomms power supplies play a vital role in the intercom system, providing power to the loop and acting as a "party-line supervisor," controlling the audio levels and preventing feedback and crosstalk.
+Opencomms power supplies play a vital role in the intercom system, providing power to the loop and in most cases acting as termination for the line, controlling the audio levels and preventing feedback and crosstalk.

 The power supplies are designed to supply a clean `24-30VDC` between `pin 1 (GND)` and `pin 2 (VCC)`.

 Termination is a critical aspect of setting up a partyline system to ensure optimal performance and signal integrity.
 In a partyline system, termination is achieved by using termination resistors placed at the end or start of the loop.
 This resistors is typically arround `200 ohms` and connected between `pin 1 (GND)` throught a capacitor to `pin 3 (Signal)`.

-The termination resistors act as loads, absorbing the transmitted audio signal and preventing it from creating feedback loops.
+The termination resistors act as loads, absorbing the transmitted audio signal, preventing it from creating feedback loops and ensuring the call signal doesn't last forever.

 It is important to note that termination is only needed at one device in the loop (typically the power supply), and not at every station or beltpack.
-Terminating each device individually would result in a degraded performance of the overall system.
+Terminating each device individually would result in a degraded performance and lower audio level of the overall system.

 ![](psu_spice.png)